Dr. Hemant Sharma

-A Google search for hip fractures returns over 2,000,000 hits.
+A Google search for Management of hip fractures returns over 2,000,000 hits.
 The variable quality and lack of filtering mandates need for evidence-based guidelines for management.

 This data has been taken from various studies worldwide.